PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Here is a formula for a good mission statement: We will accomplish _____ by _____ because of _____ .
 The reality is, if we or our team cannot recite our mission statement, we are not on a mission.

+Day 12: Define Key Characteristics

+When I say inspirational, I mean they don't have to be characteristics you currently embody.
+They can be characteristics they demand improvement and change.
+And when I say instructive, What I mena is they should be immediatley actionable when sombody hears them.
+When you define the key characteristics your team needs to develop, you're defining the kinds of people who are aloud to work for you.
+Defining key characteristics helps you know which people to hire and which people to dismiss.
+If you fail to define the key characteristics required to accomplish yourmission, your will likley have the wrong people on your team.
+What sort of characteristics is it important for you and your team members to have in order to accomplish your mission?